zmalone/chef-web-docs/source/compliance-remediate/rhel/remediate-the-compliance-failure-on-a-local-virtual-machine/next/_index.md

-Now that you're all set up, let's create the `awesome_customers_rhel` cookbook and, before writing any configuration code, verify that it successfully runs through Test Kitchen.
+Now that you've verified the remediation on a test instance, you'll upload your `ssh` cookbook to your Chef server and apply the configuration to your CentOS node.
+After that, you'll rerun the compliance scan on your node to verify the fix.